 Consultation with Affected Units:

-For undergraduate degree proposals, include a sign proposed curriculum meets the Liberal Learning gnature from the associate provost of liberal learning indicating that the requirements as of the date signed.
+For undergraduate degree proposals, include a si proposed curriculum meets the Liberal Learning gnature from the associate provost of liberal learning indicating that the requirements as of the date signed.

-Chts by 1-30-2620

 Associate Provost for Curriculum and Liberal Le earning Date

-nla re indicating consultation with the vice provost/dean of graduate studies.
+For graduate degree proposals, include a signatu re indicating consultation with the vice provost/dean of graduate studies.

 Vice Provost and Dean of Graduate Studies Date

-For all degree proposals, include a signature indinecessary library resources: icating consultation with the Dean of the Library about existing and
+For all degree proposals, include a signature ind necessary library resources: icating consultation with the Dean of the Library about existing and

 Dean of the Library Date

-such as, but not limited to, increases or decreases of affected units and deans of affected schools have ements that will have an impact on schools outside the proposing unit, is in enrollment.
-The signatures below indicate that the department chairs ave had the opportunity to offer feedback on the proposal and that the fany affected units have remaining concerns after this process, they which the proposing unit may attach a response.
+such as, but not limited to, increases or decrease of affected units and deans of affected schools h ements that will have an impact on schools outside the proposing unit, is in enrollment.
+The signatures below indicate that the department chairs have had the opportunity to offer feedback on the proposal and that the fany affected units have remaining concerns after this process, they which the proposing unit may attach a response.

 Department Chair Date

 Date

 Date

-Dean Date
+Dean 1-50-2020 Date

-Date
+A Date

 Date